theodo/falco/docs/installation.md

   make frontend/start
   ```

-  The project should now be running at [localhost:8000](http://localhost:8000).
-The fixtures load has created an account you can access by using "admin" as user name and password.
+The project should now be running at [localhost:3000](http://localhost:3000).
+You can acces to the Django administration interface at [http://localhost:8000/admin/](http://localhost:8000/admin/).

+To access to those both interfaces, the fixtures load has created an account with the following credentials:

+- username: `admin`
+- password: `admin`